MESH-Research/knowledge-commons-works/README.md

 This is the Knowledge Commons Repository InvenioRDM instance.

+## License

+Released under an MIT license.

-**Note: The instructions below are the default README for InvenioRDM.
+**Note**: The instructions below are the default README for InvenioRDM.
 They are not usable as they stand for building the Knowledge Commons Repository instance.
 Updated installation instructions will follow.**